-Then he shares some personal stories about his experience growing as a Restavec child, which you can learn more about here, and his thoughts about the possibilities of change in Haiti.
+Then he shares some personal stories about his experience growing as a Restavec child, and his thoughts about the possibilities of change in Haiti.
 Finally, Jean-Robert gives some ideas on how to get involved in the movement.

 26 de agosto de 2016